How to Promote Your Business Pre-Launch: A Step-by-Step Guide

 • Google Business Profile: Essential for local search visibility.

 • Optimize your website for SEO: Pre-launch is a good time to optimize your website with basic SEO to improve discoverability.
 Include keywords, meta descriptions, and alt text for images.
+Learn more about how to get more traffic to your website here.

-Step 7: Stay Organized
+Step 7: How to Stay Organized During a Business Launch

-Pre-launch periods can be overwhelming with so many moving parts.
 Keep yourself on track by:

 • Creating a master to-do list with deadlines.